Is Rawhide Dangerous for Dogs?

 I feel like you've oversimplified the study quoting the 14% rawhide digestibility just a tad, as that study then goes on to say that the same rawhide then had a 77% digestibility rate at the intestinal phase, and the other two rawhides were 73% and 41% digestible at the gastric phase and 99% digestible at the intestinal phase.
 This is significantly more than some of the 'meat products' tested.
 The study suggests that rawhides digest slowly so are less suitable for dogs that take big bites and swallow whole pieces, in which case it is up to the owner to choose a chew appropriate for their dogs chewing needs; however they do ultimately digest as much as, or more than, some of the other dental, chew and meat products listed.
 This study also lists bone as the least digestible of all the treats tested, whereas you claim it is easier to digest; 6-8% at the gastric phase, and 10-27% at the intestinal phase.
 Bones also come with their own risks; being very hard, extreme chewers risk breaking teeth.
 I think that ultimately rather than vilifying any one chew and making owners feel guilty for feeding a treat that may be perfectly fine and suited to their dog, an effort should be made to educate owners thoroughly on the properties of each treat so that they may make an educated decision rather than one based in fear.
 This comes from a long time reader and lover of your fantastic website, but also from a pet shop manager that sources only European chemical free rawhide chews and takes the time to educate owners on what may or may not be suitable for their dog...and has to field many, many comments on how I am selling poison...when in fact I would be happy to feed my dog any of the treats I sell if she actually liked rawhide!!Alana K Elodie •one year ago

 However, digestibility isn't the only factor - *even* if some rawhide was digestible it doesn't negate the fact that most that are readily available are bleached, chemically treated and then the layers are stuck together.
 It doesn't matter how digestible they are, I would not want to be giving any dog a highly chemically treated chew.
 I understand your last paragraph as I work at a small independent natural pet shop where we sell dried animal skin (like this https://www.allaboutdogfood.co.uk/dog-treat-reviews/2324/essential-skin-delights), that I would and have fed my dog as we source them from a reputable company who air dries them and does not use any chemicals.
-However, we would never sell rawhide even if it was European and chemical free due to the fact that customers could easily confuse our "safe" rawhide with other more readily available "not safe" rawhide.kche8663 Alana K •29 days ago
+However, we would never sell rawhide even if it was European and chemical free due to the fact that customers could easily confuse our "safe" rawhide with other more readily available "not safe" rawhide.kche8663 Alana K •one month ago

 I've been going down a deep rabbit hole trying to figure this out but do you know how all the brands / stores selling natural braids as alternatives to rawhide which are also made out of cow hide (for example) manage to make these chews so white and odour free?
 They all claim to not use chemicals or any artificial in their production...
 Would love both your perspective if you know :) Thank youAlana K •one year ago